-Quantitative nucleic acid testing for Mycobacterium spp, M. tuberculosis, and M. avium intracellulare is considered investigational.
+Reimbursement is not allowed for quantitative nucleic acid testing for Mycobacterium spp, M. tuberculosis, and M. avium intracellulare.

 Whole genome sequencing of Mycobacterium spp. for the detection of drug resistance is considered investigational.

 Reimbursement is not allowed for genotyping of mycobacterium spp.